guimaraeslucas/FastString/README.md

  - A touch compatible UI
  - A beautiful black interface so you can keep programming even in the dark

-License
----
-This App is licensed under the Eclipse license terms.

 About
 ---
 *Designed by Lucas Guimarães.
 *Web-site: http://lucasguimaraes.com.

 *Please report bugs at ChromeStore

+License
+---
+FastString.
+Copyright © 2013 Lucas Guimarães (lucas@lucasguimaraes.com).
+All rights reserved.
+LucasGuimarães.com, LucasGuimaraes.com, the LucasGuimarães logo and .LG logo are trademarks of Lucas Guimarães.
+FastString is licensed under the terms of the Eclipse Public License with some additions.